bsarsgard/GodotFirebaseWiki/Authentication-and-User-Management.md

    }
 ```

-From there the script will post the data to the `update_account_request_url`, and wait for a response.
+From there the script will POST the data to the `update_account_request_url`, and wait for a response.
 The email for the associated user will then be updated in Firebase.
-Note that this function is for a user to change their own email, an admin can edit the email with the Web GUI.
+Note that this function is for a user to change their own email; an admin can edit the email with the Web GUI.

 <p align="right"><a href="#contents-on-this-page">Back</a></p>

 ***

 ### Change User Password
 > Note that there is no verify step here.
-This function will change the password as soon as it is run
+This function will change the password as soon as it is run.
 ```
 Firebase.Auth.change_user_password(password)
 ```

 This function is used to change the password associated with the currently logged in user account.
-This function generates the change_password_body and inserts the correct data.
+This function generates the change_password_body request and inserts the correct data.

 ```gdscript
 var change_password_body = {